ramp-eu/Wearables/README.md

 flow from the wearable to the Orion broker.

 - A notification will arrive to the phone when a message from the Intervention Manager will be received.
-Messages list is available navigatin to "Messages"
+Messages list is available by navigating to "Messages"
 ```